1. All media credential requests must be submitted no later than TEN DAYS PRIOR to the event, NO EXCEPTIONS.

 BLM PHOTO PERMITS

-All Best In The Desert events that fall under the jurisdiction of the Las Vegas Bureau of Land Management require credentialed photographers and videographers to have a BLM Photo Permit.
+All Best In The Desert events that fall under the jurisdiction of the Bureau of Land Management require credentialed photographers and videographers to pay a per person BLM Photo Permit fee.
 The necessary permit is filed for and secured on a group basis.
-Individual photographer and videographer fees will be collected at the on-site media registration.
-Fees vary based on the total number of credentials issued for the event.
-You will be notified in advance of the required amount due and must be paid CASH ONLY on-site.
+Fees vary based on the total number of credentials issued for each event.
+You will be notified in advance of the required fee amount due.

 MEDIA CREDENTIAL REQUESTS

 All requests for Media Credentials will be reviewed and you will be emailed or contacted directly, prior to each race, to advise you of the acceptance or decline of your credentials.
-All Media MUST fill out and submit a NEW Media Credential Request form no later than TWO WEEKS PRIOR TO EACH RACE date in order to be considered for inclusion.
+All Media MUST fill out and submit a NEW Media Credential Request form no later than 10 DAYS PRIOR TO EACH EVENT date in order to be considered for inclusion.
+All media materials for approved media must be picked up in person at the MANDATORY MEDIA MEETING.
+There is NO ON-SITE REGISTRATION.
+Applicants will be notified via email within seven days of application receipt.
+You may be asked for additional information.
+If you do not receive an email, please contact email@example.com.

 In the interest of fairness to all race teams, NO RACE TEAM PERSONNEL are eligible for Media Credentials allowing them access to the racecourse.